Huffon/factsumm/README.md

 ### Triple-based Module

-count the fact overlap between generated summary and the source document
+The triple-based module counts the overlap of fact triples between the generated summary and the source document.

-not combination, but permutation

 <br>